Fake Accounts, Fake Content and Staying One Step Ahead

 Fake content spreads easily because:

-It is quick to create
+It is fast to create

-AI tools make it look realistic
+AI tools make fake profiles look realistic

-People can hide behind anonymous profiles
+People can stay anonymous

-Social media rewards shocking posts
+Social media rewards shocking content

-Scammers want money or personal data
+Scammers want money or personal information

-Some people want attention or followers
+Some people simply want attention or followers

 It only takes minutes to create a fake account.
-It can take seconds for a fake post to go viral.

 Understanding this gives you an advantage.